 At the same time, the dependent status of H-2A workers leads to discrimination against U.S. workers by many H-2A employers.
 Often employers prefer guestworkers over U.S. workers because of their dependence on their employer for their ability to work and remain in the United States and the fact that they are unable to seek out better wages or working conditions.
-Other factors encouraging employer preference for H-2A guestworkers are also built into the program: 1) the H-2A employer does not pay Social Security or Unemployment Tax on the guestworkers' wages, but must do so on the U.S. workers' wages, saving about 10% per worker; (2) H-2A workers are excluded from the principal federal employment law for farmworkers, the Migrant and Seasonal Agricultural Worker Protection Act; and (3) employers are able to handpick their H-2A workers-they are virtually all young men-because anti-discrimination laws aren't enforced abroad.
+Other factors cause employer preference for H-2A guestworkers: 1) the H-2A employer does not pay Social Security or Unemployment Tax on the guestworkers' wages, but must do so on the U.S. workers' wages, saving about 10% per worker; (2) H-2A workers are excluded from the principal federal employment law for farmworkers, the Migrant and Seasonal Agricultural Worker Protection Act; and (3) employers are able to discriminate on the basis of gender, age and other factors.
+H-2A workers are virtually all young men because anti-discrimination laws are not enforced abroad.
 The H-2A program is fundamentally flawed and rampant violations of workers' rights are endemic.

-Solution: Farmworker Justice opposes any changes to the H-2A program rules that would expand the scope of the program to year-round work or that would lower wages or otherwise reduce worker protections or DOL oversight for H-2A workers and domestic workers in corresponding employment.
-The solution to our broken immigration system for agriculture is immigration reform that provides a path to citizenship for farmworkers and their families, as in the Agricultural Worker Program Act of 2019, S.175/H.R.
-641. If future farmworkers from abroad are needed, they and their family members must be afforded stronger protections and should have a meaningful opportunity to become immigrants and citizens.
+Solutions: The principal solution to our broken immigration system in agriculture is immigration reform that provides a path to citizenship for current undocumented farmworkers and their families.
+If future farmworkers from abroad are needed, they and their family members should be afforded stronger protections than are in the H-2A program, more effective enforcement of protections, and a meaningful opportunity to become immigrants and citizens.
 An above-board agricultural labor relations system will lead to better working conditions, less employee turnover and higher productivity, all of which will help ensure a prosperous agricultural sector.
 The entire food system will benefit by responding to consumers' increasing interest in the conditions under which their fruits and vegetables are produced.
 The people who cultivate and harvest our fruits and vegetables should not be deprived of our nation's economic and democratic freedoms.